devExponent/devExponent/README.md

 - ☁️ **Cloud and DevOps**
-  I'm building my cloud skills with **AWS** and strengthening my understanding of **Linux, networking, Infrastructure as Code with Terraform, Docker, and CI/CD**.
-I'm learning by working on practical projects and gradually exploring how to automate, deploy, and manage applications and infrastructure in the cloud.
-My goal is to grow into **Cloud and DevOps Engineering**.
+ I'm deepening my AWS knowledge and strengthening my understanding of Linux, networking, and Infrastructure as Code with Terraform.
+I'm also exploring how these tools come together to automate infrastructure and application deployments through CI/CD.

 - 🤖 **Machine Learning and Human-Computer Interaction**